 Diaz’s feature editing credits include American Movie, Home Movie, and the critically acclaimed The Kid Stays In The Picture, for which he received an A.C.E. nomination for Best Documentary Editing.

 Departing from the editing world, Diaz worked on shaping and perfecting his craft as a director with Smuggler.
 The CG-packed spot “Rise” for the NFL gave brilliant form to the anticipation of every football fan in the days leading up to the kickoff.
 Boards Magazine marveled at Diaz’s craft, stating, “the editing background does little to explain his knack for great casting and performances, and cinematography.”

-Jun’s work is a true celebration of craft, cinema and performance.
-There is always an elegance and a beauty to Jun’s film while he effortlessly mines for the smallest nuances and detail in performance.
+Jun’s work is a true celebration of craft, cinema, and performance.
+There is always elegance and a beauty to Jun’s films while he effortlessly mines for the smallest nuances and details in performance.
 This is a rare and innate talent that was honed when Jun was one of the most sought after and celebrated editors in the industry.
 The background of truly understanding and being so comfortable telling stories in any length has helped Jun see a very wide spectrum of opportunities.

-Recent work for Twix out of BBDO NY was a festival and ad show favorite leading the charge at Cannes Lions, Andy’s, Clios, and AICP, to name a few.
+Recent work for Twix out of BBDO NY was a festival and ad show favorite leading the charge at Cannes Lions, Andy Awards, Clios, and AICP, to name a few.